piotrmurach/tty-progressbar/README.md

 * `:total` the total progress number
 * `:percent` the completion percentage
 * `:elapsed` the elapsed time in seconds
+* `:eta` the esitmated time to completion in seconds

 ### 3.2 Custom formatter